ibm-cloud-docs/cis/cis-cli-plugin.md

     - For type `A`, `AAAA`, `CNAME`, `NS`, `TXT`:
         - The required fields in JSON data are `name`, `type`, `content`.
         - The optional fields are `ttl`, `proxied`:
-            - `proxied` Control whether or not traffic flows through the security and performance functions on CIS.
+            - `proxied` Control whether traffic flows through the security and performance functions on CIS.
 CIS proxies only traffic for `A`, `AAAA`, and `CNAME` records.

 Sample JSON data: